ambaradan/docsmarker/docs/rocksmarker/lsp/index.md

 : ### Definition information

-: Function or variable definition information is a feature that allows the user to view information about the definition of a function or variable, such as:
+: Function or variable definition information is a feature used to view information about the definition of a function or variable, such as:

     - The location of the function or variable definition in the code
     - The function signature (e.g., name, parameters, return type)